taroshg/chess-board-detection/README.md

 The goal of this project is to have users take a picture of any tournament chessboard position and convert it into a digital position ready to be analyized by an engine.
 This can also be extened to recording realtime games without the use of expensive hardware to track the position.

 ### TODO:
-- create piece detection model
+- create piece detector dataset
-- solve piece localization
+- write training function for piece detector

 ### Labeling Process:
 - Take picture of a board